L3awdMan/The_Psychedelic_World_of_Fractol/README.md

 <p align="center">
   <sub>
-    ⚠️ <em>Disclaimer: This README is themed around psychedelic experiences for creative/artistic purposes only.
+    ⚠️ <em> This README is themed around psychedelic experiences for creative/artistic purposes only.
     <br>The author does not endorse or encourage the use of illegal substances.</em> ⚠️
   </sub>
 </p>